What does Phonics look like at Fagley Primary School?

 In Reception, Phases 2 and 3 are introduced and taught in discrete sessions.
-Though initially taught as a whole class, children are then grouped according to attainment to meet the needs of the children.
+Though initially taught as a whole class, children are then grouped according to attainment to meet the needs of the children and address gaps in learning.
 The classroom environment reflects the age related expectation.
 This way, children who need extra support still have exposure to the full range of phonemes taught.

 As well as discrete teaching, children are encouraged to apply their phonic knowledge for a purpose in the daily provision.
+For younger children in particular, phonics teaching is highly effective in enabling them to tackle unfamiliar words in a range of areas.
 This might range from reading captions or environmental print to writing in the role play area.
 Writing materials are widely available for the children to use and children can access books at all times as well as take them home to read.